-The support page for Stamps contains the latest user guide, sample import CSV to try and my New Zealand stamp collection, advisory notes, wishlist, a demo to try and uninstall instructions.
+The support page for Stamps contains the latest user guide, sample import CSV to try and my New Zealand stamp collection, advisory notes, new feature wishlist and uninstall instructions.

 Links to archives of older user guides and an app change log can be found at the bottom of the page.

-The following resources are available for the current version 1.12 of Stamps, which includes the ability to sort by catalog ID and a new Gallery report;
+The following resources are available for the current version 1.14 of Stamps;

 - Sample CSV file for importing (Zip file containing a sample CSV file)